Housing matters

 TIP: how you cook can save money - cookers are the most expensive to run, slow cookers are 80% cheaper, then air fryers are cheaper still, with microwaves being the cheapest option.
 Unplug your microwave after use, otherwise it's just an expensive clock (you could save £16.37 a year by not leaving it on standby).

-Do you think your price increase is too high?
-On average we may be charged double the amount from a year ago.
-Some reasons that your bill might have suddenly spiked from 1st October 2022:
+Do you think your energy price increase is too high?
+Some reasons that your bill might have suddenly spiked:

 You have a right to a fair direct debit under the energy firm's licenced agreement.
 Talk to your supplier first, failing that, consult the energy ombudsman.
 If you know how much energy you are using, you can use Money Saving Expert's online calculator.

-Energy Price Cap on utility bills: OFGEM's Energy Price Cap is currently £1,834 from 1st October to 31st December 2023, for a typical household paying gas and electricity via direct debit.
-This cap reflects the recent fall in wholesale energy prices.
+Energy Price Cap on utility bills: OFGEM's Energy Price Cap for a typical household paying gas and electricity via direct debit has fallen by 12% to £1,690 on 1st April and will remain in place until to 30th June 2024.
+The prediction is that it could fall by another 8% on 1st July to £1,560 but this is not confirmed.
 It is important to note that this caps the UNIT cost - if you use less units, you will be charged less - if you use more units, you will be charged more.
-The standing charge is increasing and the unit rate is falling, which means lower users of energy are likely to pay a bit more, higher users could find they are paying a bit less.
+The standing charge has increased and the unit rate has reduced, which means lower users of energy are likely to pay a bit more, higher users could find they are paying a bit less.

 Government support with the rising cost of living: the Help for Households website lists what support is available to help with the cost of living and gives energy saving tips to save money.
-Households on low-income benefits are currently receiving an additional £900 government support in cost-of-living payments via three instalments:
+Households on low-income benefits received an additional £900 government support in cost-of-living payments via three instalments:

-Council Tax: Most students are exempt but if you are paying Council Tax and struggling, check with your local authority, as some councils might provide a discretionary fund.
+Council Tax: Most students are exempt (scroll towards the top of this page for more information) but if you are paying Council Tax and struggling, check with your local authority, as some councils might provide a discretionary fund.

 Other forms of support: